The Average Cost of a UK Wedding in 2026 is £20,604

 Average UK Wedding Costs: By Region

-Where you choose to get married can have a significant impact on your wedding budget.
-From London and the South East to Scotland, average costs vary considerably.
+Where you get married can have a major impact on your overall spend.

 Central (West Midlands)£20,006